Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection

-We tackle TD as a sequence labeling task where each token is classified as either part of the trigger span or outside of it.
-We use a standard approach where each model is trained to tag tokens in the sequence with TD labels and the IOB2 (inside, outside, begin) tagging scheme \citep{iob2}.
-Analogously, we modeled relation detection (RD) as a sequence labeling task with the appropriate IOB2 tags.
+Following prior work \citep{naik-rose-2020-towards, ngo-trung-etal-2021-unsupervised}, we frame TD as a sequence labeling task where each token is classified as either part of some event trigger span or outside of it.
+This task formulation is intuitive, given that event triggers are consecutive token sequences, and multiple triggers may appear in the same input sentence.
+We use the widely adopted IOB2 (inside, outside, begin) tagging scheme \citep{iob2}.
+Analogously, we model relation extraction (RE) -- for which we use OIE relation extractions as ground-truth labels -- also as a sequence labeling task with its own set of IOB2 tags.
+We tackle domain transfer for TD with two different model architectures (based on a PLM) that couple OIE relations with TD annotations, which we refer to as (i) \emph{implicit} and (ii) \emph{explicit} OIE-TD multi-task models.
+We next describe both variants in detail.

-We tackled the TD domain transfer with three separate model designs building on the RoBERTa-base model for token classification: \emph{vanilla}, \emph{implicit multi-task}, and \emph{explicit multi-task}.
-In multi-task setups \citep{multitask}, we used gold trigger labels from both the source and target (in few-shot scenarios) domains.
-Additionally, we utilized silver post-processed relation extractions obtained via the rule-based MinIE OIE system to couple triggers across domains through relations.
-For the \emph{vanilla} model, only the gold trigger labels were employed.
-Section~\ref{sec:exp_setup} gives the details on the source and target datasets, data pre-processing, and the relation extraction method.